pdiegel/FEMA-Image-Attachment-Generator/README.md

 ### GUI Interface

-- Follow the on-screen instructions to attach images, add descriptions, and input property details.
+The graphical interface is designed to be intuitive.
+Simply follow the input fields and buttons to attach images, add descriptions, and input property details.

 ## Contributing